telerik/document-processing-docs/libraries/radspreadprocessing/working-with-workbooks/working-with-workbooks-what-is-workbook.md

 The workbook has several important characteristics:

 * __Collection of Worksheets__: Each workbook maintains a collection of worksheets that allows you to add and delete worksheets.
 It also allows you to move worksheets within the workbook or simply iterate through them.
-More information about worksheets is available in the [What is a Excel Worksheet?]({%slug radspreadprocessing-working-with-worksheets-what-is-worksheet%}) section.
+More information about worksheets is available in the [What is a Worksheet?]({%slug radspreadprocessing-working-with-worksheets-what-is-worksheet%}) section.

 * __Active Worksheet__: The workbook exposes a property that indicates the active worksheet.
 Note that there is a single active worksheet in a workbook at a time.
 The [Activate a Worksheet]({%slug radspreadprocessing-working-with-worksheets-activate-worksheet%}) article illustrates how to set the active worksheet.